Semantic-Org/Semantic-UI-React/CONTRIBUTING.md

 </List>
 ```

-Create the sub component a separate component in the parent component's directory:
+Create the sub component as a separate component in the parent component's directory:

 ```js
 function  ListItem() {